mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 And voilà!
 We have a working pagination for our beers.
 But one kinda annoying thing is that when we navigate between the pages, the whole page gets reloaded with menus and all even though the contents of the table are the only thing changing.
 Here is where we come to where Turbo Frames can help us...

-The controller code has now a slightly ugly feature, it contains repetition, eg. the following fragment is repeated many times:
+The controller code has now a slightly ugly feature, it contains repetition, eg. the following piece of code is repeated many times:

 ```rb
 .limit(PAGE_SIZE).offset(offset)